GodelTech/GodelTech.Database.EntityFrameworkCore/README.md

 # GodelTech.Database.EntityFrameworkCore

+# Description
-Library to work with database, apply migrations and data using Entity Framework Core
+GodelTech.Database.EntityFrameworkCore is a .NET library designed to work with databases, apply migrations, and manage data using Entity Framework Core.
+It simplifies the process of creating console applications with database migrations and data operations.

 ## Overview